Renal vein thrombosis

-- treatment of nephrotic syndrome: steroids and immune-suppression therapy.
+- treatment of nephrotic syndrome: steroids and immune-suppression therapy

-- treatment of underlying renal cell cancer includes surgery for early-stage disease.
+- treatment of underlying renal cell cancer includes surgery for early-stage disease

-- anticoagulation therapy with Warfarin
+- anticoagulation therapy

-Recognised complications of RVT include
+Recognised complications of renal vein thrombosis include:

 - 1. Hibbert J, Howlett DC, Greenwood KL et-al. The ultrasound appearances of neonatal renal vein thrombosis.
 Br J Radiol.
 1997;70 (839): 1191-4.
 Br J Radiol (abstract) - Pubmed citation

-- 2. Kawashima A, Sandler CM, Ernst RD et-al. CT evaluation of renovascular disease.
+- 3. Kawashima A, Sandler CM, Ernst RD et-al. CT evaluation of renovascular disease.
 Radiographics.
 2000;20 (5): 1321-40.
 Radiographics (full text) - Pubmed citation

-- 3. Tempany CM, Morton RA, Marshall FF.
+- 4. Tempany CM, Morton RA, Marshall FF.
 MRI of the renal veins: assessment of nonneoplastic venous thrombosis.
 J Comput Assist Tomogr.
 1992;16 (6): 929-34.
 Pubmed citation